 - promote safety through policies and programs;

 - provide an appropriate level of security at university activities; and

 - safeguard the university's property and physical assets.

 The chief of police, or designee, is authorized by the Code of Virginia § 23.1-815 and § 15.2-1717.1 to ban individuals from all Virginia Tech property, a specific building, or area.
 Individuals who have received a Trespass/Ban from Campus notice have the right to appeal.

 Persons may be banned from campus for a variety of reasons and the fact that someone is banned does not (by itself) mean that the university considers them to be a danger to the campus community.

 If anyone banned is seen on university property or in a specific building from which they have been banned, please call the Virginia Tech Police Department at 540-382-4343.
 Do not approach or attempt to apprehend this individual; keep your distance and wait for police personnel to respond.

 Trespass/Ban from Campus Appeal Procedure

 This appeal process is designed to provide persons who have received a trespass/ban from campus notice (hereafter referred to as a Notice) an opportunity to appeal the trespass/ban from campus (hereafter referred to as a Ban).
-A person who has been issued a Notice may appeal in writing to the Associate Vice President of Campus Safety and Security within 10 business days of the date the Notice was issued.
+A person who has been issued a Notice may appeal in writing to the Senior Vice President and Chief Business Officer within 10 business days of the date the Notice was issued.
 Failure to file a timely appeal shall be considered a waiver of the appeal process.

 This appeal process is not applicable to any criminal charge(s), as criminal charges are decided through the appropriate court system.